 These parts include the ABS modulator, which can cost up to $1500 to fix, and a bad VSA module, which will also cost over $1000 to fix.

-Sometimes a software update might be able to fix this error if your car has not been in a dealership for a long time.
+Sometimes a software update might fix this error if your car has not been in a dealership for a long time.

 Other Honda Owners read: Why Does My Honda Pilot Says Keyless Start System Problem?